Imperial Orthodox Palestine Society

 In September 2008, the government of Israel decided to return to Russia the building which used to house the guest house of Saint Sergius for Russian Orthodox visitors to Jerusalem, also known as the Mission of Saint Sergius of Jerusalem and which had previously housed Israel's Ministry of Agriculture.
 It belonged, up to the October Revolution, to the Imperial Palestine Society, while among its main donors was Grand Duke Sergei Alexandrovich.
-The decision came into force in February 2009.
+The decision, which restored the government of Russia as the owner of the building, came into force in February 2009.

+In 2011, the Palestinian leadership transferred the site of the Russian Museum and Park Complex in Jericho to the government of Russia.
+The site of the Russian Museum and Park Complex belonged to the IOPS before the Russian Revolution.

+In June 2012 with Vladimir Putin in attendance, the IOPS Cultural and Business Center in Bethlehem opened.

 In December 2019, the Israeli Justice Ministry transferred the historical Alexander compound with the Alexander Nevsky Church, Jerusalem to the Putin-allied Imperial Orthodox Palestine Society from the competing Imperial Orthodox Palestine Historic Society, which many commentators linked to negotiating Issachar's release.